rust-lang/rfcs/text/3424-cargo-script.md

 - Should we support workspaces as part of the initial MVP?
 - Whether single-file packages need a distinct file extension or not?
 - What, if any, file associations should be registered on Windows?
+- As single-file packages aren't auto discovered (e.g. `cargo test` being short for `cargo test --manifest-path Cargo.toml`), is there a way we can make running cargo commands on single-file packages more convenient?

 Potential answers to these questions were intentionally left out to help focus the conversation on the proposed experiment.
 For a previous enumeration of